On this site:

 a chapter with the biographies of the employed men who worked on Mountravers before it was sold.
 The majority of these are brief but for managers who

-served from 1734 until 1807 (when the Pinneys sold Mountravers to the Huggins family) the stories are more complete, and they form a separate chapter.
+served from 1734 until 1807 (in fact the Pinneys sold Mountravers to the Huggins family in 1808) the stories are more complete, and they form a separate chapter.

 The highlighted text takes you to pdf documents.